 This was a series of five sessions, each being 1 hour and 30 minutes long, conducted online through the Zoom platform.

 No formal background knowledge in Calculus was required; however, background knowledge of Algebra, Trigonometry, and Functions was expected.
 The course was specifically curated for high school students and teachers who find calculus “clue-less” but have a motivated and curious mind.
 (Note: Students from lower grades can also join, if they are competent and motivated enough!)
+The course was designed and instructed by Hasan Khan.

 Details of Calculus Connects